The Thanksgiving Virtue We’re Forgetting

 Real resilience doesn’t come from willpower.
 It comes from wisdom: the quiet strength to pause, recalibrate, and return to what matters.

-Dr. Karen Bohlin is Director of Wisdom at Work: Revitalizing School Leadership Fellowship at the Abigail Adams Institute.
+Karen E. Bohlin is Director of Wisdom at Work: Revitalizing School Leadership at the Abigail Adams Institute.

 Wisdom at Work: Revitalizing School Leadership was made possible through the support of Grant 63617 from the John Templeton Foundation.
 The opinions expressed in this project are those of the Practical Wisdom Project and do not necessarily reflect the views of the John Templeton Foundation.